jeliebig/Adminer-Autologin/README.md

 Please only use this image in a local development environment.

+This image will auto-update every 30 days (if a new offical Docker image was released).

 ## Usage

 Load the Adminer plugin `login-env-vars` and set the following env vars to login automatically.